elastic/elastic-package/docs/howto/pipeline_testing.md

 elastic-package test pipeline --data-streams <data stream 1>[,<data stream 2>,...]
 ```

 Finally, when you are done running all pipeline tests, bring down the Elastic Stack.
-This corresponds to step 8 as described in the [_Conceptual process_](#Conceptual_process) section.
+This corresponds to step 4 as described in the [_Conceptual process_](#Conceptual-process) section.

 ```
 elastic-package stack down